HoneyHazard/PixelMatchSwitcher/README.md

 ![image](https://raw.githubusercontent.com/wiki/HoneyHazard/PixelMatchSwitcher/images/readme_screenshot.png)

 ## Planned Features
+- Show/hide an image/mask source, in addition to scene switching
 - Automatically choose a rules preset based on which scene(s) are active
 - Save/Load presets configuration to/from XML
 - Download game presets from an online database
+- Advanced matching rules: inverse matching, AND, OR, etc